milvus-io/milvus/README.md

 ## What is Milvus

-Milvus is a high performance vector similarity search system.
+Milvus is an open source high performance vector similarity search engine.
 Built with heterogeneous computing architecture for the best cost efficiency.
 Searches over billion-scale vectors take only milliseconds with minimum computing resources.

 For more detailed introduction of Milvus and its architecture, see [Milvus overview](https://www.milvus.io/docs/about_milvus/overview.md).